Chasyxx/renderbot/README.md

   * **terminal**: True has a colored progress bar that stays on one line, while false has a basic progress bar that prints on a new line (designed for the systemd journal).
   * **barSize**: How big the progress bar is.
 * **audio**: Various audio settings.
   * **sampleLimit**: How many samples are allowed to be rendered.
 For N seconds of samplerate S Hz, S*N will get you the value.
-The default value is 1 minute of 48kHz audio. **You should probably only go up to 9000000 to meet file size limits if you don't use the FFmpeg feature.**
+The default value is 1 minute of 48kHz audio. **You should probably only go up to 9900000 to meet file size limits if you don't use the FFmpeg feature.**
   * **defaultSeconds**: The default number of seconds for the `/render` command, and for message auto-rendering, where it may get shortened to meet the sample limit if needed.
   * **maximumProcessingTime**: The amount of seconds the bot will try to process a code.
 If it takes longer it'll stop there and output what it could process in that time, giving a notice it was truncated.
-The default is 15 minutes.
+The default is 14 minutes (Make sure it's shorter than Discord's 15 minute command limit).
 * **credit**: Whehter to send a mention for the user for either a **message** or when the `/render` **command** is run.
 * **ffmpeg**: Options for FFmpeg conversion.
 Mainly for file size reasons.
   * **enable**: Set this to false if you don't have FFmpeg or don't want to use it.
 This causes RenderBot to directly give .wav files.